minigraphx/docker-phaser3ts-template/README.md

-# Phaser 3 TypeScript Project Template
+# Phaser 3 Docker TypeScript Project Template

-This quick-start project template combines Phaser 3 with [TypeScript](https://www.typescriptlang.org/) and uses [Rollup](https://rollupjs.org) for bundling.
+This quick-start project template combines Phaser 3 with [TypeScript](https://www.typescriptlang.org/) and uses [Rollup](https://rollupjs.org) for bundling. runs npm run watch in docker machine, so no local nodejs is required

+The Debug Project can be viewed on Host Port 8080.<br>

 ## Requirements